OksAvch/designPatternsLab/README.md

 ### Structural Patterns
 - **Adapter Pattern**
   - Located at: `org.homework.adapter.Bakery`
-  - The `Adapter` pattern allows objects with incompatible interfaces to collaborate..
+  - The `Adapter` pattern allows objects with incompatible interfaces to collaborate.
+  -
+- **Bridge Pattern**
+  - Located at: `org.homework.bridge`
+  - The `Bridge` pattern lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+  - Based on object composition.
+One of the dimensions should be extracted into a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its state and behaviors within one class.